Cover bild

 What you are building in this tutorial is not a Google Alert.
-It’s a fully autonomous AI editorial system that researches AI topics every day, writes complete articles, generates cover images with AI, and publishes them on WordPress – with you retaining final approval.
+It’s a fully autonomous AI editorial system that researches AI topics every day, writes complete articles, generates cover images with AI, and publishes them on WordPress.

 Tanja is the IT expert.
 She knows how n8n works, explains patiently and clearly, and doesn’t get thrown off by bad advice.
 If you have a question, Tanja has the answer.